jaipriyanh/Alu_6bit_16op/docs/info.md

 ## How it works

-This design is a 6-bit signed (two’s-complement) ALU with a TinyTapeout wrapper.
+This design is a 6-bit signed (two’s-complement) ALU with a TinyTapeout wrapper.<br>
-Core timing: Inputs (A, B, opcode) are sampled on a rising clock edge; RESULT/ZERO/OVF are registered and appear on the next rising edge (1-cycle latency).
+Core timing: Inputs (A, B, opcode) are sampled on a rising clock edge; RESULT/ZERO/OVF are registered and appear on the next rising edge (1-cycle latency).<br>
-Signed input operand range: −32…+31.
+Signed input operand range: −32…+31.<br>
 Reset: rst_n is active-low, asynchronous.
-While low, the ALU holds RESULT=0, ZERO=1, OVF=0.
+While low, the ALU holds RESULT=0, ZERO=1, OVF=0.<br>
-Enable: ena is unused in this design (wrapper passes it through; it does not gate logic).
+Enable: ena is unused in this design (wrapper passes it through; it does not gate logic).<br>

 **ALU core:**
 For each clock cycle, one of 16 operations is selected by opcode.